 Capturing process information and passing it into a workflow

-Most workflow activities pass data to an external system in order to process fulfillment.
+To fulfill requests, most workflow activities pass data to an external system.

-Activities expose the required and optional input fields to the process workflow.
-Activities can return a response from the external system to inform the status of the activity.
+Workflow activities expose the required and optional input fields to the process workflow.
+Those activities can return a response from the external system to inform the status of the activity.
 The response from one activity can be mapped to the input parameter of another.

-As a service catalog administrator or internal service supplier, you could choose to enter data directly into the activity's input fields.
-However, you can also create process inputs to capture user request data at the time of the request.
+As a catalog administrator or internal service supplier, you can enter data directly into an activity's input fields.
+You can also create process inputs to capture user request data during a service request.

 Information captured during a service request

-BMC Digital Workplacecollects process context and process input information from a service request and a service.
+BMC Helix Digital Workplace collects process context and process input information from a service request and a service.
 This information can be passed to a workflow associated with the service request.

 The following illustration shows how the information is collected and passed to a workflow: